Update you browser

 More information

 Peter also has a long-term interest in the conservation, restoration, management, and presentation of industrial heritage, stemming from his work with the Cornish Mining WHS as the Heritage and Cultural Tourism Specialist for the Southwest Lifelong Learning Network (2006-2008).
 He has since undertaken field research on gold mining heritage sites across Alaska, California, Sweden, and Wales, the Jewellery Quarters in London and Birmingham, and the repurposing of industrial buildings as cultural venues in Shanghai and Jingdezhen.
-He is currently exploring the history, heritage, and environmental legacies of gold, silver, tin, and copper mining from the sixteenth century to the early twentieth century, due to the insights this offers on contemporary issues such as unsustainable resource exploitation and global environmental pollution.
+He is currently exploring the history, heritage, and environmental legacies of gold, silver, tin, and copper mining from the sixteenth century through to the early twentieth century, due to the insights this offers on contemporary issues such as unsustainable resource exploitation and global environmental pollution.

 Materialising Artisanal Imagery - Furnace Build (2024)